-This article will serve as a kind of glossary on satellite tv.
-It will be a handy reference for all beginners who wish to learn more about satellite tv.
-The article will cover the scope, strength and the operations of satellite tv as well as differences between satellite tv and broadcast tv among others is what we are discussing today.
+This is a mini of glossaries on satellite tv.
+I bet, this will be a handy reference for all beginners who wish to learn more about satellite tv.
+Satellite TV Scope, mode of operations as well as differences between satellite tv and broadcast tv among others is what we are discussing today.
 You will also be introduced to the equipment needed to receive satellite tv channels.
-All these shall be discussed in details.

-Introduction: The satellite tv first hit the market in the early 1990s.
+Historically, the first satellite tv hit the market in the early 1990s.
 Then everything was huge, heavy and expensive.
-Only the rich or die hard fans can afford it.
+Only the rich or die-hard television fans could afford it.
 Apart from the huge capital outlay involved in buying the necessary equipment, you also have to go through the hassle of setting it up.
-Way back satellite tv is harder to get than cable tv or broadcast tv.
-Nowadays, broadcast tv is phasing out while you can see a satellite dish on the rooftops of vaitually every home.
+Back in the day, satellite tv is harder to get than cable tv or broadcast tv.
+Nowadays, broadcast tv is phasing out while you can see a satellite dish on the rooftops of virtually every home in urban areas.

 Though satellite TV technology is still evolving, it has already become a popular choice for many television viewers.
 In the nearest future, Satellite Tv would be less popular as Internet TV(IPTV) is already gaining global popularity and acceptance.

-Definition of Satellite Tv and its distinction from broadcast and cable tv
+What is Satellite Tv and how does it differ from broadcast and cable tv?

-A satellite TV is a lot like broadcast TV conceptually.
+First, a satellite TV is a lot like a broadcast TV conceptually.
 It’s a wireless system for delivering television programming directly to a viewer’s house.
-Both broadcast television and satellite stations transmit programming via a radio signal
+Both broadcast television and satellite stations transmit programming via a radio signal wave.

 NOTE: Early satellite TV viewers who used C-band radio for their broadcasts were able to catch wild feeds of syndicated programs, sporting events and news.
 These broadcasts were free, but viewers had to hunt them down — they didn’t get previewed or listed like regular broadcast programming.
 These signals still exist, and Satellite Orbit magazine publishes a list of today’s wild feeds.

-Early satellite TV viewers used their expensive dishes to discover unique programming that wasn’t necessarily intended for mass audiences.
-The dish and receiving equipment gave viewers the tools to pick up foreign stations live feeds between different broadcast stations, and a lot of other stuff transmitted using satellites.
+Early satellite TV viewers used their expensive dishes to discover unique TV contents that weren’t necessarily intended for mass audiences.
+The dish and receiving equipment gave viewers the tools to pick up foreign stations live feeds between different broadcast stations and a lot of other stuff transmitted using satellites.

 Today, most satellite TV customers get their programming through a direct broadcast satellite (DBS) provider.
 Examples of such Satellite providers includes beIN, Sky, DirecTV or DISH Network.
-The provider selects programs and broadcasts them to subscribers as a set package(examples of these are DSTV, Canal, bein, skytv, fox and so on).
-Basically, the provider’s goal is to bring dozens or even hundreds of channels to your TV in a form that approximates the competition, cable TV.
+These providers select programs and broadcast them to subscribers as a set package(examples of these are DSTV, Canal, bein, skytv, fox and so on).
+Basically, the provider’s goal is to bring hundreds of channels to your TV in a form that approximates the competition, cable TV.

 Unlike earlier programming, the provider’s broadcast is completely digital, which means it has a much better picture and sound quality.
 Early satellite television was broadcast in C-band radio — radio in the 3.7-gigahertz (GHz) to 6.4-GHz frequency range.
 Digital broadcast satellite transmits programming in the Ku frequency range (11.7 GHz to 14.5 GHz ).